dotnet/sourcelink/docs/README.md

 - Microsoft.SourceLink.Vsts.Git (depends on Microsoft.Build.Tasks.Git package)
 - Microsoft.SourceLink.Vsts.Tfvc (depends on Microsoft.Build.Tasks.Tfvc package)

 The system is extensible and custom packages that handle other source control providers can be developed and used.
-See [Custom SourceLink packages](#creating-custom-sourcelink-packages) for details.
+See [Custom Source Link packages](#creating-custom-sourcelink-packages) for details.

-Each SourceLink package depends on the corresponding source control package.
-Referencing a SourceLink package makes the dependent source control package also referenced, thus providing the other source control features to the project.
+Each Source Link package depends on the corresponding source control package.
+Referencing a Source Link package makes the dependent source control package also referenced, thus providing the other source control features to the project.

-Note that it is possible and supported to reference multiple SourceLink packages in a single project provided they depend on the same source control package.
+Note that it is possible and supported to reference multiple Source Link packages in a single project provided they depend on the same source control package.
 This is necessary when the project sources are stored in mutliple submodules hosted by different providers (e.g. VSTS repository containing a GitHub submodule).
-See [Configuring Projects with Multiple SourceLink Providers](#configuring-projects-with-multiple-sourcelink-providers) for details.
+See [Configuring Projects with Multiple Source Link Providers](#configuring-projects-with-multiple-sourcelink-providers) for details.

 ## Basic Settings